Greengage-project/Documentation/docs/tools/greengage-app-api/index.md

 # Greengage APP API

 ### Introduction:
 The greengage app api is mesh of multiple services which are provided via a single gateway.
+This underlying docuemntation will show you in a simple way how you can interact with application and how you can adopt your application to fit in the ecosystem.

 ### Endpoints